Affiliate links on Android Authority may earn us a commission. Learn more.

 You might have seen the headline and be thinking, wait, aren’t Boost Mobile and Boost Infinite the same provider?
 Well, sort of.
 The Dish Network acquired Boost Mobile as part of the T-Mobile and Sprint merger and has revived the prepaid service.
 On top of that, it has also launched an even simpler postpaid service on the brand called Boost Infinite.
 The cell phone plans of the two services have some clear similarities and a few key differences.

 Confused?
 We don’t blame you.
-But all you need to know for now are that Boost Mobile and Boost Infinite are two options for your next plan.
+But all you need to know for now is that Boost Mobile and Boost Infinite are two options for your next plan.
 We’ll compare them based on pricing, coverage, phone selection, and more to help you make an informed decision.

 Boost Mobile vs Boost Infinite — Pricing